Life Time (Tony Williams album)

-Life Time is the debut album by American drummer Tony Williams recorded in 1964 and released on the Blue Note label.
-Featured musicians include tenor saxophonist Sam Rivers, vibraphonist Bobby Hutcherson, pianist Herbie Hancock and bassists Gary Peacock and Richard Davis.
+Life Time is the debut album by American drummer Tony Williams, recorded in 1964 and released on the Blue Note label.
+Featured musicians include tenor saxophonist Sam Rivers, vibraphonist Bobby Hutcherson, pianist Herbie Hancock and bassists Ron Carter, Gary Peacock, and Richard Davis.

 Reception

-The Allmusic review by Scott Yanow awarded the album 4½ stars and stated "The unpredictable music holds one's interest; a very strong debut for the masterful drummer".
+The AllMusic review by Scott Yanow stated: "The unpredictable music holds one's interest; a very strong debut for the masterful drummer".

 The Penguin Guide to Jazz Recordings included the album in its suggested “core collection” of essential recordings.